Launching a Scalable Staffing Platform from Zero to 1,000+ Users

 As the product evolved, so did the stakeholder map:

-• Freelance Engineering Team – Required clear specs and sprint planning
+💻 Engineering Team: Required clear product specs and agile planning

 Our Approach

-• Ran working sessions to clarify the jobs-to-be-done for both contractors and business clients
+• Ran working sessions to clarify contractor and business user needs

-• Contractor onboarding: vetting, credential capture, availability tracking
+• Built workflows for contractor vetting, credential capture, availability tracking

-• Wrote user stories and product specs for the engineering team
+• Wrote detailed user stories and specs for engineers

-• Defined the brand identity and tone—professional, reliable, hospitality-native
+• Defined brand identity and tone to emphasize trust and professionalism

 In just 12 months, the platform evolved from concept to a fully operational B2B2C marketplace with strong early traction:

-• 1,000+ users onboarded, with high retention among early adopters
+• 1,000+ users onboarded, with high retention among early adopters, and over 10,000+ hours of on-demand staffing facilitated

 • End-to-end platform workflows launched, including vetting, shift scheduling, contractor matching, and payments